nanoframework/nanoframework.github.io/articles/esp32/build_ESP32_libraries.md

 # Build the ESP32 IDF Libraries

-Using the instruction of the Espressif [website](https://esp-idf.readthedocs.io/en/latest/get-started/windows-setup.html).
+Using the instructions on the Espressif [website](https://esp-idf.readthedocs.io/en/latest/get-started/windows-setup.html).

 Download the complete Msys2 enviroment and toolchain and unzip to c:\msys2